 How it works

-Steeping is the process of leaving coffee grounds in hot water for a few minutes.
-If you opt to use cold water, it can take for as long as several hours.
+Steeping leaves coffee grounds in hot water for a few minutes.
+If you opt to use cold water, it can take as long as several hours.
 As established, extraction then takes place.
-Once it’s done, filter out the grounds so you’re left with your fresh brew.
+Once it’s done, filter out the grounds, leaving you with your fresh brew.

-A lot of coffee lovers believe that steeping is one of the best methods to extract coffee as compared to other ways such as drip or pour-over.
-The reason behind this is that longer contact between the beans and water allows more flavors to come through.
+Many coffee lovers believe steeping is one of the best methods to extract coffee compared to other ways, such as drip or pour-over.
+This is because longer contact between the beans and water allows more flavors to come through.

 What is the difference between brewing and steeping coffee?

 Although the two methods of coffee preparation yield the same final product, brewing and steeping coffee are entirely different.

 When you’re brewing coffee, whether it’s a conventional coffee maker, a Keurig, or a pour-over, you’re pushing hot water to move through ground coffee beans.
 It’s a transparent material when the water comes in.
 It’s coffee when the other hand comes out.
 In the meantime, it has picked up all the oils and flavors from the coffee beans, giving you the dark, chocolatey, slightly acidic tones that are normally present in brewed coffee.